Galactose-1-phosphate uridyltransferase blood testGalactosemia screen; GALT; Gal-1-PUT

 Galactose-1-phosphate uridyltransferase is a blood test that measures the level of a substance called GALT, which helps break down milk sugars in your body.
-Low levels of this substance cause a condition called galactosemia.
+A low level of this substance causes a condition called galactosemia .

 How the Test is Performed

-When the needle is inserted to draw blood, some infants feel moderate pain, while others feel only a prick or stinging sensation.
-Afterward, there may be some throbbing.
+When the needle is inserted to draw blood, some infants feel moderate pain.
+Others feel only a prick or stinging.
+Afterward, there may be slight bruising.
+This soon goes away.

 Why the Test is Performed